 How To Store Potato Salad

-Refrigerate in covered container.
 I keep my bowl of loaded potato salad covered with plastic wrap in the fridge… (It’s actually the best leftovers to have as flavors meld together.)
-Potato salad stays good in the fridge for 5 days!

 What Can I Add To Bland Potato Salad?
-What to add to store bought potato salad to make it taste homemade?f
+What to add to store bought potato salad to make it taste homemade?

 There are a lot of things you can add to store bought or plain potato salad to make it more flavorful, including: